Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 “Kwanzaa was not created to give people an alternative to their own religion or religious holiday.”

-By 2016, he softened further, calling Kwanzaa a product of the “Black Freedom Movement” amid Watts riots — conveniently omitting his anti-Christian roots.
+By 2016, he softened further, calling Kwanzaa a product of the “Black Freedom Movement” amid Watts riots — conveniently omitting the anti-Christian, anti-White, racist roots.

 The sanitization worked.